BabaYag4-25/Automated-ETL-and-Data-Warehousing/README.md

 - Centralized data storage in **MongoDB** for easy querying and analysis.

 ## Author
-Developed by Ahmad Ghifari as part of a data engineering milestone project using Apache Airflow and PySpark.
+Developed by Ahmad Ghifari as a data engineering milestone project using Apache Airflow and PySpark.